OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/28 October 2023.md

 - Pierre's **high soul frequency** rendered his body incompatible, contributing to disease.
 - The group's grieving process is reciprocally felt by Pierre.
 - Emotional release and healing on both sides signal mutual recovery.
+- Pierre’s passing was sudden and surprising to both him and the group.
+- He will be born again in 4D.
+- Morphine and similar drugs can cause short-term disorientation after death but help ease the soul’s exit.

 ---

 ## Cosmic Structure & Densities